Mazizo Musical

-Mazizo Musical is a Duranguense band formed in Chicago in 2003.
+Mazizo Musical is a regional Mexican band formed in Chicago in 2003.
+They specialize in the duranguense genre.
 In 2006, they released a single called "Loco Por Ti" by the Mexican singer Marco Antonio Solís which was on their album, Nuestros Sueños.

 Their first concert was in Durango, their home town, with 30,000 people in attendance.
 Their latest album, Sin Mirar Atras was released in summer 2008.